 The Bodleian Library is the largest university library in the UK holding over nine million printed items.
 In its reading rooms, generations of famous scholars have studied through the ages among them 5 Kings, 40 Nobel Prize winners, 25 British Prime Ministers and writers including Oscar Wilde, CS Lewis and JRR Tolkien.

 Here you can also visit the The Divinity School and see the Radcliffe Camera - Oxford's most famous building.

-Full details of the variable opening days and times of the University buildings and colleges are available here.
+Details of all University buildings and colleges are available here.
 Or just look at the notice in the Porters' Lodge as you walk by.

 The best way to explore their quadrangles, chapels and gardens, is on one of the official guided walking tours.